Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 06.28.41 UTC
+- WIB: Minggu, 25 Januari 2026 09.39.07 UTC
-- WITA: Minggu, 25 Januari 2026 07.28.41 UTC
+- WITA: Minggu, 25 Januari 2026 10.39.07 UTC
-- WIT: Minggu, 25 Januari 2026 08.28.41 UTC
+- WIT: Minggu, 25 Januari 2026 11.39.07 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude